openhealthcare/opal/doc/docs/reference/episode.md

 Keywords:

 * `shallow` Boolean to indicate whether we want just this episode, or also a sorted set of previous and subsequent episodes

 ## Manager

 The custom manager for Episodes has the following methods:

+### Episode.objects.ever_tagged(team)

+Return a list of episodes ever tagged to `team`

+Arguments:

+* `team` The `Team.name` of the team you are interested in.

 ### Episode.objects.serialised()